mesosphere/dcos-docs-site/pages/services/kubernetes/2.2.0-1.13.3/getting-started/installing-mke/index.md

     This will create a keypair in the working directory as `mke-priv.pem` and `mke-pub.pem`.

-1. <strong>Next, create the service account using the public key you just generated.</strong>
+1. Next, create the service account using the public key you just generated.

     ```bash
     dcos security org service-accounts create -p <public-key>.pem -d '<Description>' kubernetes
     ```

-    Which will look like this if using the `mke-pub.pem` from above:
+    Which will look like this if you are using the `mke-pub.pem` from above:

     ```bash
     dcos security org service-accounts create -p mke-pub.pem -d 'Kubernetes service account' kubernetes